tummychow/git-scripts/git-absorb.md

 # step 1: eligible commits

-we have to first determine what commits we're allowed to fix up. to avoid the chaos of shuffling through merges, we want a strictly linear sequence. furthermore, we don't want to be fixupping into commits that belong to other branches, since we might interfere with public history. we will refer to this set of commits as the **eligible stack**.

-we start, as always, by finding the current branch:
+we have to first determine what commits we're allowed to fix up. to avoid the chaos of shuffling through merges, we want a strictly linear sequence. furthermore, we don't want to be fixupping into commits that belong to other branches, since we might interfere with public history. we start, as always, by finding the current branch:

 ```python
 HEAD = invoke('git', 'symbolic-ref', '--short', 'HEAD').strip()